hphelion/documentation/community/community.install.virtual.md

 ### Connecting to the monitoring interface ### {#connectmonitor}

-Community Edition includes a monitoring interface.
+HP Helion OpenStack Community includes a monitoring interface.
 You can access this with the following steps:

 1. Point your web browser on the seed cloud host to the undercloud monitoring console: